Skip to main content

 At Closing

 When the transaction closes successfully, the earnest money is applied as a credit toward the buyer's total amount due at closing.
-It reduces the cash the buyer needs to bring to the closing table.

-When You Can Get Your Earnest Money Back
+When Your Earnest Money Is Refundable

 During the attorney review period

-Failed home inspection contingency
+During home inspection

 Financing contingency (mortgage denial)

-Title defects discovered during title search
+Title defects

 When You Might Lose Your Earnest Money